reagul/VS7k8s-Nested-Lab-Deployment/HAAS-Build-Works.md

 ## DNS settings.
-** I used Lab.local as domain.
-Make sure these enteries are present BEFORE you kick off the script.
+** I used my Windows box with Lab.local domain.
+Make sure these enteries are present :small_red_triangle:BEFORE you kick off the script.

 ![](screenshots/DNS-Entries.png)